hookdeck/hookdeck-cli/README.md

 hookdeck listen <port> <source-alias?> <connection-query?>
 ```

-Hookdeck works by routing webhooks receive for a given `source` (ie: Shopify, Github, etc.) to it's defined `destination` by connected them with a `connection`  to a `destination`.
+Hookdeck works by routing webhooks receive for a given `source` (ie: Shopify, Github, etc.) to its defined `destination` by connecting them with a `connection`  to a `destination`.
 The CLI allows you to receive webhooks for any given connection and forward them to your localhost at the specified port.

-Each `source` is assigned a Webhook URL which you can use to receive webhooks.
-When starting with a fresh account the CLI will prompt you to create your first source.
+Each `source` is assigned a Webhook URL, which you can use to receive webhooks.
+When starting with a fresh account, the CLI will prompt you to create your first source.
 Each CLI process can listen to one source at a time.

-Contrarely to ngrok, **Hookdeck does not allow to append a path to your Webhook URL**, instead the routing is done within hookdeck.
-This mean you will also be prompted to specify your `destination` path and you can have as many as you want per `source`.
+Contrarily to ngrok, **Hookdeck does not allow to append a path to your Webhook URL**.
+Instead, the routing is done within Hookdeck configuration.
+This means you will also be prompted to specify your `destination` path, and you can have as many as you want per `source`.

-> The `port` param is mendatory, webhooks will be forwarded to http://localhost:$PORT/$DESTINATION_PATH
+> The `port` param is mandatory, webhooks will be forwarded to http://localhost:$PORT/$DESTINATION_PATH

 #### Listen to all your connections for a given source
-The second param `source-alias` is used to select a specific source to start the CLI from.
+The second param, `source-alias` is used to select a specific source to listen on.
 By default, the CLI will start listening on all eligible connections for that source.

 ```sh-session
 $ hookdeck listen 3000 shopify